daongochuy2516/ESP32WakeOnLanSinricPro/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — free to use and modify.
+Please keep the original credit and respect the author's effort.
+Open source is built on trust!

 ## 🙏 Credits